Photon-HDF5/photon-hdf5/docs/phdata.rst

 -  Flexibility
 -  Compatibility

-We aim at defining a format that is "small", easy to implement, efficient and expandable while maintaining compatibility.
+We aim to define a format that has a minimal set of specifications and therefore is easy to implement.
+At the same time, it is important that format can be expanded to accomodate new use cases while maintaining backward compatibility.

-To achieve "simplicity" we only require the general file layout and the presence of a few basic attributes and parameters.
+To achieve simplicity, the only required file characteristics are a general file layout and the presence of a few basic attributes and parameters.
 The remaining (small set of) fields here defined will be present only when they will be needed by a particular measurement.

 We retain flexibility by allowing the user to save any arbitrary data outside the specs of this document.
 To assure that a future version of